 TGbe editor, at D1.3P493L27, change:

-An EHT STA shall support the reception of non-OFDMA DL MU-MIMO transmissions with a maximum number of spatial streams (per user) that is the minimum of 4 and the maximum number of spatial streams supported for reception of an EHT MU PPDU that is sent to that STA as an SU transmission.
-The maximum number of spatial streams supported for reception of an EHT MU PPDU when sent to a STA as part of an SU transmission is indicated for various bandwidths in the Supported EHT-MCS And NSS Set field in the EHT Capabilities element.
+(#4627)An EHT STA shall support the reception of non-OFDMA DL MU-MIMO transmissions with a maximum number of spatial streams (per user) that is the minimum of 4 and the maximum number of spatial streams supported for reception of an EHT MU PPDU that is sent to that STA as an SU transmission.
+The maximum number of spatial streams supported for reception of an EHT MU PPDU when sent to a STA as part of an SU transmission is indicated for various bandwidths in the Supported EHT-MCS And NSS Set field in the EHT Capabilities element, where, as defined in 35.10.2a ((#4627)Contents of the EHT PHY Capabilities Information field and Supported EHT-MCS And NSS Set field), this field is determined in turn by dot11EHTSupportedEhtMcsAndNssSet20MhzOnlyStaImplemented for a 20 MHz-only non-AP STA and by dot11EHTSupportedEhtMcsAndNssSetImplemented for other STAs.

-(#1307)(#1554)For EHT MU PPDUs using bandwidth less than or equal to 80 MHz, a non-AP EHT STA shall support the reception of DL MU-MIMO transmissions with the total number of spatial streams (across all users) that is supported for the reception of an EHT MU PPDU up to the value indicated by the Beamformee SS ( ≤ 80 MHz) subfield in the EHT PHY Capabilities Information field in the EHT Capabilities element.
+(#1307)(#1554)(#4627)For EHT MU PPDUs using bandwidth less than or equal to 80 MHz, a non-AP EHT STA shall support the reception of DL MU-MIMO transmissions with the total number of spatial streams (across all users) that is supported for the reception of an EHT MU PPDU up to the value indicated by the Beamformee SS ( ≤ 80 MHz) subfield in the EHT PHY Capabilities Information field in the EHT Capabilities element, where, as defined in 35.10.2a ((#4627)Contents of the EHT PHY Capabilities Information field and Supported EHT-MCS And NSS Set field), this subfield is determined in turn by dot11EHTBeamformeeSSLessThanOrEqualTo80.

-For EHT MU PPDUs using bandwidth equal to 160 MHz, a non-AP EHT STA shall support the reception of DL MU-MIMO transmissions with the total number of spatial streams (across all users) that is supported for the reception of an EHT MU PPDU up to the value indicated by the Beamformee SS (= 160 MHz) subfield in the EHT PHY Capabilities Information field in the EHT Capabilities element.
-For EHT MU PPDUs using bandwidth equal to 320 MHz, a non-AP EHT STA shall support the reception of DL MU-MIMO transmissions with the total number of spatial streams (across all users) that is supported for the reception of an EHT MU PPDU up to the value indicated by the Beamformee SS (= 320 MHz) subfield in the EHT PHY Capabilities Information field in the EHT Capabilities element. , The minimum value for the subfields of each bandwidth is 4.
+(#4627)For EHT MU PPDUs using bandwidth equal to 160 MHz, a non-AP EHT STA shall support the reception of DL MU-MIMO transmissions with the total number of spatial streams (across all users) that is supported for the reception of an EHT MU PPDU up to the value indicated by the Beamformee SS (= 160 MHz) subfield in the EHT PHY Capabilities Information field in the EHT Capabilities element, where, as defined in 35.10.2a ((#4627)Contents of the EHT PHY Capabilities Information field and Supported EHT-MCS And NSS Set field), this subfield is determined in turn by dot11EHTBeamformeeSSEqualTo160.

+(#4627)For EHT MU PPDUs using bandwidth equal to 320 MHz, a non-AP EHT STA shall support the reception of DL MU-MIMO transmissions with the total number of spatial streams (across all users) that is supported for the reception of an EHT MU PPDU up to the value indicated by the Beamformee SS (= 320 MHz) subfield in the EHT PHY Capabilities Information field in the EHT Capabilities element, where, as defined in 35.10.2a ((#4627)Contents of the EHT PHY Capabilities Information field and Supported EHT-MCS And NSS Set field), this subfield is determined in turn by dot11EHTBeamformeeSSEqualTo320.

+(#4627)If dot11EHTSUBeamformeeImplemented is true, the minimum value for each of the Beamformee SS ( ≤ 80 MHz), Beamformee SS (= 160 MHz) and Beamformee SS (= 320 MHz) subfields is 3, because the minimum value of each of dot11EHTBeamformeeSSLessThanOrEqualTo80, dot11EHTBeamformeeSSEqualTo160 and dot11EHTBeamformeeSSEqualTo320 is 4.